shuyayamazaki/HackNIP-kappa/README.md

 ## License

-Please refer to the original paper and contact the authors for licensing information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact